-NIF does not support or oppose any candidate or political party for election; What to Watch in Israeli Democracy is a look at the big picture and a clear presentation of the most important stories about issues that affect Israelis from all walks of life.
+NIF doesn’t support or oppose any candidate or political party for election; we look at the big picture and share the most important stories about issues that affect Israelis from all walks of life.

 Last week, Israel’s streets raged.
 In the wake of the killing of Solomon Teka last Sunday, an unarmed, Ethiopian Israeli youth shot to death by a police officer in Kiryat Haim in northern Israel, thousands demonstrated across the country.
 Protesters shut down the main arteries of Israel’s transportation system, bringing the country to a standstill and focusing public attention squarely on the question of equality for Ethiopian Israelis.
 Teka’s killing is the latest display of institutionalized discrimination against the Ethiopian community in Israel, which has, all too often, included violence at the hands of police.